An Introduction to Children's Ministry

 Externally: A children’s ministry that is active and planning ahead has a great opportunity for activities that assist the church in spreading the gospel.
 Children of non-Christians can be invited to activities without feeling threatened.
 If the activity is offered without charge or with minimal charge, parents will be more willing to take their children.
 This is a nonthreatening introduction to the church.
 Children can make friends, parents can make friends, and the non-Christian friends can be invited to additional church activities, such as small group meetings and worship services.

 Even if no children are in the congregation, it is good to be prepared for children.
 A church that wants to grow should pray for new people and be prepared for them.
 If members know that someone is prepared to serve visiting children, members can feel free to invite friends to church services.
-We want visitors, both parents and children, to enjoy the visit.
+We want visitors, including parents as well as children, to enjoy the visit.
 We want parents to be able to participate in the worship and to listen to the sermon, and we want the children to learn something in a positive environment.
 This will not happen unless we prepare for the possibility.

 Christians need other Christians to help them grow.
 This is one reason Christ founded the church.
 Only in a community are humans led to and nurtured in the love of Christ.
 The same is true for children.
 Children’s ministry brings adults and children together who might not otherwise get to know each other.
 This contributes to the building of bonds within the body of Christ.
 It also brings children together with others their own age, encouraging long-term friendships.